AlbaMat/HV-TEST/README.md

 This version allows to verify H/V curves calculated with fixed or variable windows length.

 If you use H/V-TEST in your work, please cite as: Albano, M., Romaniello,V., (2017).
-H/V-TEST, a tool for the verification of the reliability and clarity of the H/V peak according to the SESAME criteria. doi:
+H/V-TEST, a tool for the verification of the reliability and clarity of the H/V peak according to the SESAME criteria. doi:10.5281/zenodo.260131

 INSTRUCTIONS
 1) Open the H/V-TEST.m file in your MATLAB environment.